WSU-kduncan/cs3900-restaurantorders/BR-InterviewQuestions.md

 4. Why do you want an application?
 5. What solutions have you tried in the past?
 6. Why did those solutions not work out?
+7. What are you currently using to manage orders,
-7. What challenges do you face with coordinating between different staff members?
+8. What challenges do you face with coordinating between different staff members?
+9. Do you have any examples of an order miscommunication or mishap that you're willing to share?
+What happened?
-8. How effective is your current system at tracking Orders?
+10. How effective is your current system at tracking Orders?
-9. What have you done in the past to track orders?
+11. What have you done in the past to track orders?
+12. What devices are most accessible to you as a business?